-A cycle time chart is typically the time when a task is most likely to be completed.
+A cycle time chart shows when a task will most likely be completed.
 It shows the time when that task is most likely to be finished.

-Knowing how fast your team is working can help you improve your team's performance.
+Knowing how fast your team works can help you improve your team's performance.
 It can also help you determine the right amount of work to do next time.

-You can also stack all the cycles for a specific period and compare them to other data to get a better understanding of the quality of the work.
+You can also stack all the cycles for a specific period and compare them to other data to better understand the work's quality.

-Cumulative flow (CF) is a visual diagram that shows the status of all the tasks that are in progress.
+Cumulative flow (CF) is a visual diagram showing the status of all the tasks in progress.
 It uses a color scheme that shows the various stages of the project.
 The goal of this chart is to provide a visual representation of how tasks are distributed across the various stages.

 A cumulative flow chart can help you keep track of the team's work output and keep them accountable for consistent performance.

-The CF is a great tool for teams that are focused on keeping track of all of the tasks that are in progress, in-do, and finished.
+The CF is a great tool for teams that are focused on keeping track of all of the tasks that are in progress, to do, and finished.

 The chart can also identify when the work-in-progress limits are exceeded.
 This feature helps develop a culture of finishing work and minimizes multitasking.

 Flow efficiency is a metric that shows how much time is left to be done.
-It shows the difference between the time that's left and the amount of work that's in progress.
+It presents the difference between the time left and the amount of work in progress.

-Divide the time you spend working by the total cycle time to get the flow efficiency.
-It can be used to identify areas of weakness or make changes to how the project is managed.
+Divide the time you spend working by the total cycle time to achieve flow efficiency.
+It can help identify areas of weakness or make changes to how the project is managed.

 It can also give insight into the distribution of work between the various waiting periods.

-Sometimes, the code has many dependencies and you can't start working on something until another one is finished.
-This can be useful to keep track of how much time you're waiting for work to get done.
+Sometimes, the code has many dependencies, and you can't start working on something until another one is finished.
+This can be useful for tracking how much time you're waiting for work to get done.

 A good code coverage metric measures how many lines of code are executed while a test is running.
 It's typically used to evaluate the continuous delivery process and test-driven development practices.

-Although achieving 100% code coverage doesn't mean that the code has been thoroughly tested, it does suggest that you have prioritized the codebase and the features that are most important to the development of the project.
+Although achieving 100% code coverage doesn't mean that the code has been thoroughly tested, it suggests that you have prioritized the codebase and the most important features of the project's development.

 Code stability is difficult to measure.
-Stable code means that there are little changes to the software product that could potentially harm the business or software.
+Stable code means that there are few changes to the software product that could potentially harm the business or software.

 Some developers decide to chart the frequency of code changes.
 Others think of stability in terms of what percentage of deployed code results in downtime.

 Code simplicity is a balance between the machine and human perception of complexity.
-The problem with it is that If you force developers to refactor their code into many sub-methods, they may end up making it harder for humans to understand.
+The problem is that if you force developers to refactor their code into many sub-methods, they may make it harder for humans to understand.
 Having code that is easy to read will reduce the risks of long-term onboarding for new developers.

 Code churn is a metric that measures the amount of code that changes over time.
 If the code has to be rewritten to accommodate a new feature, it could cause high maintenance.

 Although it's primitive, code churn can be used to evaluate the stability of your code.
-It can also tell you which development stages are the most unstable and which ones are the most stable.
+It can also tell you which development stages are the most stable and which ones are not.

 Look for regularities in code changes to identify issues that could be caused by the task-generation approach.
-If the code has spikes in code changes, it's important to investigate which tasks caused the spikes.
+If the code has spikes in code changes, it's important to investigate which tasks caused them.
 Doing so can help avoid generating unstable code.